groveatx/groveatx.github.io/_posts/2013-09-22-announcements.md

    our gathering, and more details to follow.

- - **Explore God groups**: [Explore God][explore] is a movement among many belivers in our area to create open dialog about faith and Jesus with anyone who has questions.
+ - **Explore God groups**: [Explore God][explore] is a movement among many believers in our area to create open dialog about faith and Jesus with anyone who has questions.
 If you'd like to get involved in a group, a couple options are:

    - [**Baker Street Pub Meetup**][baker] - [Contact Reid][baker] for more